 - A 4,000m runway and a parallel 4,000m taxiway that can double as a runway as needed.

-Currently, three airlines operate from Al Ain International Airport, with new carriers and destinations to be added in the near future.
-To meet forecast traffic growth, driven by the growth of the Emirate’s economy and Al Ain’s aerospace industrial activities, Al Ain International Airport will be expanded.
-These plans include:
+Currently, two scheduled airlines operate from Al Ain International Airport, with new carriers and destinations being added in the near future.
+To meet forecast traffic growth, driven by the growth of the Emirate’s economy and Al Ain’s aerospace industrial activities (see below), plans are underway for the expansion of Al Ain International Airport.
+These include:

-- Doubling the sizes of the departure lounge and check-in areas
+• Increase the sizes of the departure lounge and check-in areas.